-- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women age 15 and over.
+- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 Emergency contraception (EC) is a backup method of birth control for preventing pregnancy after unprotected sex.
-Even though it’s commonly called the “morning-after pill”, it can actually be used within 5 days (120 hours) of unprotected intercourse.
-EC works better the sooner you take it.
+Even though it’s commonly called the “morning-after pill,” it can actually be used within 5 days (120 hours) of unprotected intercourse.
+However, the sooner you take it, the more likely it will work.

 When should a women use emergency contraception?